 One potential solution that has not received enough attention is dividing Wisconsin Senate Bill 11 into several separate bills, and passing the parts that do not require a three-fifths quorum.
 The most controversial provisions — the restrictions on collective bargaining — are subject to a quorum of only a majority of elected senators, and Republicans hold 19 of the Wisconsin senate’s 33 seats.

-of the Wisconsin constitution, only “fiscal” bills require a three-fifths (“super”) quorum.
+#ad#Under Article VIII, §8 of the Wisconsin constitution, only “fiscal” bills require a three-fifths (“super”) quorum.
 And these aren’t merely bills that affect fiscal matters in the generic sense.
-As restated in Joint Rule 11
+As restated in Joint Rule 11 of the legislature: